Healthdirect Free Australian health advice you can count on.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.

-Some people find supplements such as glucosamine or therapies such as acupuncture helpful.
-However, there is no high-quality evidence to show that they are effective in treating or relieving pain from osteoarthritis.
-If you want to try complementary medicines for your osteoarthritis, check with your doctor or pharmacist that they are suitable for you.
+Some people find supplements such as glucosamine, fish oils or curcumin helpful.
+Others use complementary therapies such as acupuncture.
+However, there is no high-quality evidence to show that these alternatives are effective in treating or relieving pain from OA.

 Resources and support

-• Arthritis Australia has information and support for people with arthritis, including osteoarthritis.
+Arthritis Australia has information and support for people with arthritis, including OA.

 Learn more here about the development and quality assurance of healthdirect content.